 '''

 git clone https://github.com/ucb-bar/chipyard.git

 cd chipyard

+checkout latest official chipyard release

+note: this may not be the latest release if the documentation version !=

+"stable"

+git checkout 1.6.0

 ./scripts/init-submodules-no-riscv-tools.sh

 '''

 This will initialize and checkout all of the necessary git submodules.
+This will also validate that you are on a tagged branch, otherwise it will prompt for confirmation.